 The Saharan branch of al-Qaeda was quick to move into this increasingly lawless area, and seized control of the Tuareg north after the March 2012 military coup, effectively seceding from the rest of Mali and establishing a harsh form of Islamic law.

 The West African regional grouping Ecowas agreed to launch a coordinated military expedition to recapture the north at a meeting in Nigeria in November, with UN backing.

 But with preparations expected to take several months, the Islamists took the initiative and began to advance towards the government heartland in the south-west.

-Alarmed at the captured of the town of Konna, the government in Bamako asked France to intervene militarily.
-French troops rapidly overran Islamist strongholds in the north.Music stars
+Alarmed at the capture of the town of Konna, the government in Bamako asked France to intervene militarily.
+French troops rapidly overran Islamist strongholds in the north, bringing the insurgency to an end.Music stars

 Despite its political travails, Mali is renowned worldwide for having produced some of the stars of African music, most notably Salif Keita.
 The annual Festival in the Desert has traditionally celebrated this talent.